 Peru’s archaeological capital is the setting for one of the country’s most magnificent religious festivities

-Cusco, May 15th 2018: The lavish celebrations held in Cusco to mark Corpus Christi, a moveable feast day held each year nine weeks after Holy Week, are unmatched anywhere else in Peru.
-This year, the celebrations begin May 31st.
+The lavish celebrations held in Cusco to mark Corpus Christi, a moveable Catholic feast day held each year nine weeks after Holy Week, are unmatched anywhere else in Peru.
+This year, the celebrations begin on June 11th.
+If you are lucky enough to travel to Peru on this date, you shouldn’t miss this extraordinary annual event.

-These traditional Catholic rites involve the removal of carved images of virgins and saints from their respective parish churches throughout the city, so that they can be carried on elaborate litters around Cusco’s main square, in a procession viewed by thousands of respectful onlookers.
+These traditional Catholic rites involve the removal of carved images of virgins and saints from their respective parish churches throughout the city, so that they can be carried on elaborate litters around Cusco’s main square in a procession viewed by thousands of local people.

-While retaining all the traditions of the Catholic faith, Cusco’s Corpus Christi fiesta is also imbued with the spirit of pre-Columbian indigenous ritual.
-Once the images of the saints and virgins have been carried through the city’s streets and the main square, and have been housed temporarily in the cathedral, alongside the carved image of Christ, the historic center of Cusco is given over to unbridled celebration, with music, drinking and eating in the open air continuing until late into the night.
+While retaining all the traditions of the Catholic faith, Cusco’s Corpus Christi fiesta is also imbued with the spirit of those Pre-Columbian indigenous rituals.
+Once the images of the saints and virgins have been carried through the city’s streets and the main square, and have been housed temporarily in the cathedral alongside the carved image of Christ, the historic center of Cusco is given over to unbridled celebration, centered around Plaza San Francisco, where drinking and eating in the open air continuing until late into the night.

 Corpus Christi is celebrated for nine days in Cusco, culminating with the solemn veneration by the city’s faithful of the cathedral’s famous statue of Christ, as it is carried through the narrow streets of Cusco’s historic center.